Learning non-Markovian Decision-Making from State-only Sequences: Non-Markov Decision Process

 \section{Non-Markov Decision Process}

 The most well-known sequence model of a decision-making process is Markov Decision Process.
 A \ac{mdp} is a tuple $\mM = \langle S, A, T, R, \rho, H\rangle$ that contains a set $S$ of states, a set $A$ of actions, a transition $T: S\times A\mapsto \Pi(S)$ that returns for every state $s_t$ and action $a_t$ a distribution over the next state $s_{t+1}$; a reward function $R: S\times A\mapsto\R$ that specifies the real-valued reward received by the agent when taking action $a_t$ in state $s_t$; an initial state distribution $\rho: \Pi(S)$; and a horizon $H$ that is the maximum number of actions/steps the agent can execute in one episode.
 A solution to an MDP is a policy that maps states to actions, $\pi: S \mapsto\Pi(A)$.
 The value of policy $\pi$, $V^{\pi}(s) = \E_{T, \pi}[\sum_{t=0}^H R(s_t) | s_0=s]$ is the expected cumulative reward (\ie return) when executing with this policy starting from state $s$.
 The state-action value of policy $\pi$ is $Q^{\pi}(s_t, a_t) = R(s_t, a_t)+\E_{T(s_{t+1}|s_t, a_t)}[V^{\pi}(s_{t+1})]$.
-The optimal policy $\pi^{*}$ can be either a deterministic one that maximizes $E_{\rho(s_0)}[V^{\pi}(s_0)]$, or a stochastic one that maximizes the same objective plus the policy entropy~\citep{todorov2006linearly,ziebart2008maximum,haarnoja2017reinforcement}.
-The Markovian assumption supports the convergence of a series of TD-learning methods~\citep{sutton2018reinforcement}.
+The optimal policy $\pi^{*}$ can maximize either $E_{\rho(s_0)}[V^{\pi}(s_0)]$, or the same objective plus the policy entropy~\citep{todorov2006linearly,ziebart2008maximum,haarnoja2017reinforcement}.
+The Markovian assumption supports the convergence of a series of TD-learning methods~\citep{sutton2018reinforcement}, whose reliability in non-Markovian domains is still an open problem.